1953 Jaguar C-type NDU 289 (Chassis XKC045) Bought for the 1953 Mille Miglia

 The C-type brought Jaguar its first victory in the Le Mans 24-hour race.
-Once the XK120 had demonstrated its abilities in racing, by finishing twelfth in the 1950 Le Mans, it was clear that the company had the makings of a world-beater, so chief engineer William Heynes set to work to create a competition version – the XK120C, or C-type, primarily for the Le Mans race.
+The XK120 had demonstrated its abilities in racing, by finishing twelfth in the 1950 Le Mans driven by Leslie Johnson.
+It was clear that the company had the makings of a world-beater, so chief engineer William Heynes set to work to create a competition version – the XK120C, or C-type, primarily for the Le Mans race.

 Using the XK120’s proven engine, transmission and front suspension, Heynes devised a more rigid, lightweight tubular chassis.
 This was fitted with a handsome wind-cheating aluminium body, designed by Malcolm Sayer, the ex-Bristol aerodynamicist.
 The engine was tuned to 260 bhp, the brakes were improved, and the rear suspension now used transverse torsion bars.
 The first cars were ready in the spring of 1951.